 Soon after, Scott was initiated into AC/DC in time for the first two albums, High Voltage (1974), and T.N.T (1975); albums that were published by a third Young brother, George, who was co-owner of 'Albert Records'.
 These, and their first single, Can I Sit Next To You, were only available in Australia.
 The recording of High Voltage took only ten days and was based on instrumental songs written by the Young brothers, with lyrics added by Scott.

-Highway To Hell (1979) became the first AC/DC recording to break into the US top 100, eventually reaching 17, and it propelled AC/DC into the top ranks of hard rock acts.
-Highway to Hell had lyrics that shifted away from flippant and comical toward more central rock themes, putting increased emphasis on backing vocals while still featuring the band's signature simplistic formulated sound: loud, simple, pounding riffs with grooving backbeats.
+Highway To Hell (1979) became the first AC/DC recording to break into the US top 100, eventually reaching 17, and pushed AC/DC to the levels of fame seen by other top ranked of hard rock acts.
+Highway to Hell moved away from the past flippant and comical themes toward more central and traditional rock ones, emphasizing backing vocals, harder riffs and solidifying the act's signature simplistic formulated sound: loud, grooving back beats supported by simple riffs and lyrics.

 A coroner's report stated a "Misadventure" upon the examination of Bon Scott on February 20, 1980 and declared him dead of "acute alcohol poisoning".
 He choked on his own vomit after a night of binge drinking at the 'Music Machine' bar.
 A friend drove him back to his place to let him sleep it off but could not move him from the car.
 Still unable to wake him the next morning, he was driven to the hospital where he was declared dead on arrival.